vinayabcd/Zeeva/README.md

 # Zeeva
-To visit website use the link below -- https://grand-seahorse-748ef6.netlify.app/
+Use the link to visit--
+https://grand-seahorse-748ef6.netlify.app/